usagov/usagov-2021/README.md

 ### Access the Drupal Portal
-If you would like to access the Drupal Portal to make any additional configurations, you will need to follow a few more steps.
+To access the Drupal Portal to make any additional configurations, you will need to follow a few more steps.

 1. Generate a new URL to access your administrator account.